Our partner, Cigna, offers newcomers peace of mind. Get a free quote!

 Costco: This wholesale warehouse sells goods in bulk and requires an annual membership to become a customer.
 It’s very useful if you’re hosting a party, or getting some supplies for your new home as the prices are greatly reduced due to bulk buying and they have a huge range of products.
 There are several in the Greater Toronto area and although one of the main frustrations with Costco is that it can be very frustrating to shop there without a car, the company is exploring ways to start a home delivery feature to it’s service in Toronto after successfully introducing it in the US.
 Membership packages range from $60 to $120 a year.

-St Lawrence Market: The most high-profile of the fresh food markets in the City, the famous St Lawrence Market in the heart of downtown offers a huge array of choices in fresh fruit, vegetables, fish, meats, breads and desserts.
-On a Saturday from 5 a.m. to 3 p.m. there is a special farmer’s market on the opposite side of the street from the iconic main building, where many knowledgeable merchants from across southern Ontario come to set up stall and can offer you tips on cooking their products.
+St. Lawrence Market: The most high-profile of the fresh food markets in the City, the famous St. Lawrence Market, located in the heart of downtown, offers a vast array of choices in fresh fruit, vegetables, fish, meats, breads, and desserts.
+On a Saturday from 5 a.m. to 3 p.m., there is a special farmer’s market on the opposite side of the street from the iconic main building, where many knowledgeable merchants from across southern Ontario come to set up stalls and can offer you tips on cooking their products.

 Kensington Market: Many small, independent grocery stores thrive in the Kensington neighborhood.
 The prices are among the best in the city, and the savings and quality are well worth the extra time spent visiting all